Favourite album covers of 2014

-I understand the argument that there is always good and bad in any year, but compared to the previous few, I haven’t been struck by many.
+I understand the argument that there should always be good and bad in any year, but compared to the previous few, I haven’t been struck by many.

 It’s impossible to be objective about cover design.
 The music you are moved by must affect how you feel about the packaging it comes in or digital art on Spotify.

-Being most obsessed by classical and orchestral music, I was trying to find something exceptional, and found very little.
+Being most obsessed by classical and orchestral music, I was trying to find something exceptional and found very little.
 The state of design creativity in classical and even jazz album artwork is depressing.
-It have become even more overtly literal and prosaic than ever.
-Deutsche Grammophon and Naxos among other classical labels have been pushing out bland and formal artwork for years now.
+It has become even more overtly literal and prosaic than ever.
+Deutsche Grammophon and Naxos among other classical labels have been pushing out very bland and formal artwork for years now.

-My choices of design comes more from a visceral reaction than any intellectual analysis.
+My choices of design come more from a visceral reaction than any intellectual analysis.
 They rely on photography, impressionism and simple uppercase type.
 It’s been a clean year.